Platform-OS/platformos-documentation/marketplace_builder/views/pages/doc-templates/template_api_ref_endpoint.md

 **HTTP request**

-[GET, PUT, POST, or DELETE and URL—e.g., PUT [base URL]/v2/images/$IMAGE_ID.]
+[GET, PUT, POST, or DELETE and URL &ndash; e.g., PUT [base URL]/v2/images/$IMAGE_ID.]

 **Parameters**

 [Table that lists all query and path parameters for the endpoint.
-If this endpoint has query and path parameters, consider listing them in separate tables—one for path parameters, one for query parameters.
+If this endpoint has query and path parameters, consider listing them in separate tables &ndash; one for path parameters, one for query parameters.
 If there aren’t any parameters for this endpoint, replace the table with “None”]

 | Parameter           | Type                                                               | Description                                                 | Required               | Notes                                       |
 | ------------------- | ------------------------------------------------------------------ | ----------------------------------------------------------- | ---------------------- | ------------------------------------------- |